 On an annual basis, during the risk assessment, the control efficiency - both on design and operational efficiency - are analyzed and updated by the Compliance Officer or delegate.

-The Compliance Control Inventory is maintained by the Compliance Officer and shared with the members of the Risk Committee and the concerned Key Risk Officer.
+The Compliance Control Inventory is maintained by the Compliance Officer and shared with the concerned Key Risk Officer.

 4.1.2 Fundamental principles of the Control Inventory

 The fundamental principles adopted by the Control Inventory are as follows: